House Democrats Hope to Pass Funding Bill to Avert Shutdown

-Democrats controlling the House hope to pass a government-wide temporary funding bill on Tuesday that would keep federal agencies fully up and running into December and prevent a partial shutdown of the government after the current budget year expires at the end of the month.
+Democrats controlling the House pressed ahead Tuesday with a government-wide temporary funding bill that would keep federal agencies fully up and running into December and prevent a partial shutdown of the government after the current budget year expires at the end of the month.

-But a mini-furor over farm subsidies is threatening to delay passage of the measure.
-It ignited when Democratic leaders left out a provision requested by President Donald Trump and backed strongly by Capitol Hill Republicans that would give the administration continued immediate authority to dole out Agriculture Department farm bailout funds.
+House Speaker Nancy Pelosi appears likely to reverse course yet again on the issue of farm aid, Democratic and GOP aides said, okaying a provision requested by President Donald Trump and backed strongly by Capitol Hill Republicans that would give the administration continued immediate authority to dole out Agriculture Department farm bailout funds.

-Democrats from farm country are reluctant to approve the measure without the GOP-backed provision, and Tuesday's vote is in doubt.
-House passage would send the measure to the GOP-controlled Senate and a potential floor fight, but there's no appetite on either side for a government shutdown.
+Democrats from farm country also were insisting on the provision and appeared to be a driving force in getting Pelosi, D-Calif., to put it into the measure.
+Democrats also appeared likely to win a higher food benefit for families whose children are unable to receive free or reduced lunches because schools are closed over the coronavirus.

 Democrats complain that the Trump administration has favored southern states such as Georgia — a key swing state and home of Agriculture Secretary Sonny Perdue — and larger producers in distributing bailout funds.
 Farmers are suffering from low commodity prices and the effects of higher tariffs imposed by Trump.
 Trump announced a new $13 billion allotment of bailout funding at a political rally in Wisconsin last week; the provision would keep the door open for additional election-eve pronouncements.